-Like most chair parts, the crest is rough cut at the bandsaw (#2).
+Like most chair parts, the crest is rough cut at the bandsaw.

-I built a machine to sand the concave curves of the crest rail (#4) and other parts.
-Presumptuously, I thought I had invented it, but later found out that such machines are common in areas where furniture has traditionally been manufactured.
+We use a machine we built to sand the concave curves of the crest rail and other parts.
+I thought I had invented it, but later found out that such machines are common in areas where furniture has traditionally been manufactured.
 It's called, appropriately, a chair back sander.

 The crest rail is further--much further--shaped, sculpted, and sanded.